KinectToVR/Amethyst-Releases/README.md

 Inside that folder, you'll find all the current language resources:
 - `**.json` - a single translation file (like `en.json`, `de.json`...)
 - `locales.json` - enumeration of the currently availble languages

+> Note: Each device has the same file tree inside its root path.
+> For devices' strings, look in in `[device]/resources/Strings/`

+> As you may have noticed already, the file tree in this repo matches
+> Amethyst's file string tree!
+It may take a while to get used to, though.

 To get started, copy-paste `en.json` and rename it to your language, e.g. `ja.json`.
 Get language code by cropping its [`LCID` tag](https://docs.microsoft.com/en-us/openspecs/office_standards/ms-oe376/6c085406-a698-4e12-9d4d-c3b0ee3dbc4a) before `-`, e.g. Czech `cs-CZ` → `cs`.